ovimihai/redis-ru101-course-notes/Week-1.md

 - Up to 512MB in size, super long keys not recomanded

 ### Key Spaces
-- no classic databasesc but uses Logical databases
+- no classic databases but uses Logical databases
 - Logical database
     - single flat key space
     - no automatic separation of key names
     - keep it simple, no namespacing complexity
     - identified by a zero-based index
-    - dafault db is: `Database zero`
+    - default db is: `Database zero`
     - best suited for different key spaces for the same application
     - Restrictions
         - Redis cluster supports only 0